wp-plugins/contus-hd-flv-player/readme.txt

 Email: support@hdflvplayer.net
 Forums at http://www.hdflvplayer.net/forum

-= Can I get the player customized to my needs? =
-Yes, but there will be additional charges based on the request for customization has to be made by the requester.
+= Can I get the Video plugin player customized to my needs? = Yes, but there will be additional charges based on the request for customization has to be made by the requester.

 =  How can I play Youtube videos in this player? =